jradd/django-newproj-template/readme.md

 [View source.](https://gist.github.com/3870080)

 A hook that runs every time a merge is made.
 A merge will happen every time `$ git pull` is executed (and there are changes to be brought in; it won't happen if there are no changes) in addition to the explicit `$ git merge` command.
 This hook will compile stylesheets, sync and migrate the database and install new requirements if _stable-req.txt_ is updated.
-This hook lives in _.git/hooks/post-merge_ and can be disabled by either removing the file (_post-merge_) or making it non-executable.
+This hook lives in _.git/hooks/post-merge_ and can be disabled by either removing the _post-merge_ file or making it non-executable.
 If you want to use Scout to compile SASS or use Tower or a similar application to manage Git you will want to disable or remove this hook as it relies on the presence of SASS, Compass, Susy, Django and a database among other things.

 ### HTML Templates Created